benc-uk/kube-workshop/00-pre-reqs/readme.md

 REGION="westeurope"
 AKS_NAME="__change_me__"
 ACR_NAME="__change_me__"
+KUBE_VERSION="1.27.1"
 ```

+> Note: New versions of Kubernetes are released all the time, and eventually older versions are removed from Azure.
+Rather than constantly update this guide the following command can be used to get the latest version: `az aks get-versions --location "westeurope" -o tsv --query "orchestrators[-1].orchestratorVersion"`

 To use the file simply source it through bash with the below command, do this before moving to the next stage.